 Reward your team for finding new online shopper insights for example.

 That could be any part of the customer journey.
-From great advertising work from your marketing agency that pulls in new customers to your supply chain team efficiently managing the last mile of the delivery.
+From great advertising from your marketing agency that pulls in new customers to your supply chain team efficiently managing the last mile of the delivery.

 The right rewards help people feel what they’re doing has a purpose rather than being purely transactional.